 HIST1013 World Civilization II Study of world civilizations since the early modern period.
-HIST1003, World Civilization I,
+HIST1003, World Civilization I, is not a prerequisite.
+3 credits.
+ACTS: HIST 1123

 HIST1023 History of World Religions This course introduces students to the historical study of great religions of the world (Hinduism, Buddhism, Islam, Judaism, Christianity and others) by examining their history, beliefs, basic tenets, rituals and practices.
 It will examine the historical patterns of world religions in terms of their historic, social, cultural, and political impacts.
 Combines lecture and discussion.
 3 credits.